camwestwood/xapi/common_structures.md

 	</tr>
 	<tr>
 		<td>context.extension.sessionId [0..1]</td>
-		<td>The VLE session ID, or a suitably hashed version of it.
+		<td>Any session ID, or a suitably hashed version of it.
 A value should be provided if this information is available.</td>
 		<td>string</td>
 	<tr>
 		<td>context.extension.ip-address [1]</td>